 Condom catheter: may provide improved quality of life but require proper sizing

-Clamps: release every 2 hours to prevent erosion and do not wear overnight, do not use if patient has memory deficits, poor manual dexterity, impaired sensation, or OAB symptoms
+Clamps: release every 2 hours to prevent erosion and do not wear overnight (urethral erosion), do not use if patient has memory deficits, poor manual dexterity, impaired sensation, or OAB symptoms

 Pads: variety of options for patient preferences, but even 1 PPD may be bothersome